Paulina-Palma/pdf_to_jpg_converter/README.md

 **On Windows**: Double-click pdf_to_image_converter.exe.

+**On macOS/Linux**:

-**On macOS/Linux**: Execute the file in a terminal.
+Running from Source - Execute the file in a terminal.

-Running from Source

 - Run the script using Python: python pdf_to_image_converter.py

-- Use the GUI to:
+- Use the GUI - pdf_to_image_converter.app:

 Browse and select a PDF file.
 Click the "Convert" button to start the conversion.
 View the progress bar indicating conversion status.
 Images will be saved to the extracted_images folder on your desktop.

-## Screenshots

 ## Troubleshooting

-Error: "Unable to get page count.
+= Error: "Unable to get page count.
 Is poppler installed and in PATH?"

-Make sure Poppler is correctly installed and added to your system's PATH.
+- Make sure Poppler is correctly installed and added to your system's PATH.